You need a car as soon as possible. But you know that your credit is not that impressive to get a decent auto loan.

 PAYMENTS ARE SIMPLE.
 Most dealerships that approve no credit check loans require weekly or bi-weekly payments that are dropped off at the dealership.
 You may pay by cash or check.
 Some dealers accept mailed payments if you can get the payment to them by the due date.

-In addition, frequent payments help you avoid missing a payment and
+In addition, frequent payments help you avoid missing a payment and stay on track.

 What Kind of Income and Job Qualifies?